Nebraska Layoffs — November 2023

 After a dip last month, layoff activity has ticked back up.

-The numbers illustrate mounting pressure on the Nebraska labor market, with activity running above both recent and year-ago benchmarks.
-The Finance & Insurance sector warrants close attention heading into the next period.
+These figures highlight mounting pressure on the Nebraska labor market, with activity running above both recent and year-ago benchmarks.
+The Professional Services sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Nebraska.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Nebraska WARN notices, browse layoffs by state, or download the full dataset.